Mama Atrato II: Advocacy

 Mama Atrato II has expressed keen interest in issues of health, especially the welfare of women.
 She has been involved in positive action measures towards maternal healthcare and newborn survival.
 Mama Atrato II has established schemes in her traditional area, with an aim of motivating social activism towards communal development.
 One of such schemes is the Asogli Maternal Health Prize for health workers, awarded to health workers in the region who have shown commitment to maternal and newborn survival.
 She has also been at the forefront of the establishment of an organisation, through which queen mothers work closely with the Ministry of Health to encourage pregnant women in remote communities to make scheduled maternal visits.
 Additionally, with the support of the Embassy of Japan, she has constructed a fully furnished classroom block in her community, has donated several books to the Ho-Dome primary school and the Ho Technical University, and sponsors the education of less fortunate young girls.
 She has also been involved in national campaigns on the adherence to the COVID-19 safety protocols, to prevent the spread of the virus.

-Women traditional leaders such as Mama Atrato II are being studied in a University of Ghana project titled "Women and Political Participation in Africa: A comparative Study of Representation and Role of Female chiefs".
-This project is funded by the Andrew W. Mellon Foundation and is based at the University of Ghana.
-In this project, a mixed-methods approach is adopted to comparatively study women's representation in the institution of chieftaincy and their influence on women's rights and wellbeing in Botswana, Ghana, Liberia, and South Africa.
-Lead researchers on the project, Peace A. Medie, Adriana A. E Biney, Amanda Coffie and Cori Wielenga, have also published an opinion piece titled "Women traditional leaders could help make sure the pandemic message is heard" in The Conversation news, which discusses how women traditional leaders can educate their subjects on COVID-19.

-Funding from the British Academy has enabled Peace.
-A. Medie to continue working on this project.